SlyFryFrog/Dyno.jl/README.md

 # Dyno.jl

 Dyno.jl is the Julia-side companion to the Dyno C++ library, designed to facilitate seamless integration between Julia and C++.
 It provides the modules, utilities, and registration mechanisms necessary to expose Julia functions to a C++ host application, supporting both runtime (REPL) and ahead-of-time (AOT) compiled workflows.

-**Note:** Due to the way Dyno registers functions, it is not possible to pass the `--trim=safe` option when using AOT compilation.
-This may be changed in the future.
+Additionally, using the `--trim=safe` flag is supported.

 ## Overview